The Level (TV series)

-The Level is a British crime drama, which began broadcasting on ITV on 30 September 2016.
+The Level (stylized as THE LEVꓱ⅃) is a British crime drama television series, which began broadcasting on ITV on 30 September 2016.
 The six-part series focuses on DS Nancy Devlin (Karla Crome), a detective with the National Crime Division, who is assigned to Brighton CID to investigate the murder of Frank Le Saux (Philip Glenister), a corrupt businessman with whom she has been associated in the past.
 Having been present at the scene of the murder, Nancy struggles to keep her involvement in the case a secret, whilst working under the watchful eye of boss DCI Michelle Newman (Lindsey Coulson).
 The series was predominantly filmed in and around the streets of Brighton.
 The series received consistent viewing figures throughout its run, and actress Karla Crome has suggested the possibility of a second series.